aamirshah/generator-boom/README.md

 <i class="icon-download"></i> Installation
 ---------

+First of all you need to have [Node.js](http://nodejs.org/) and Yeoman `npm install -g yo` installed.

-Install the Boom Generator first.
+Install the Boom Generator

 ```sh
     npm install -g generator-boom